admsec01/suricata-ip-reputation-updater/README.md

-# Suricata IP Reputation Updater
+# Suricata Bad IP Reputation Updater

 This repository contains a script to update the IP reputation list used by Suricata for network security monitoring.
 The script downloads an IP list from a specified URL, processes it to filter out valid IP addresses, and updates the Suricata reputation list.